 Pathogenesis and Clinical Findings

-Ascaridia, Heterakis, and Capillaria spp are widely distributed and cause such nonspecific signs as general unthriftiness, inactivity, depressed appetite, and retarded growth; death may result.
+Ascaridia, Heterakis, and Capillaria spp are widely distributed and cause such nonspecific signs as general unthriftiness, inactivity, depressed appetite, and retarded growth; in severe cases, death may result.
 A mere few ascarids may depress weight, and larger numbers may block the intestinal tract.
-Ascarids may migrate up the oviduct (via the cloaca) to become enshelled later within the egg (an aesthetic, but not a public health problem, avoidable by careful egg-candling before the release of eggs to market).
-A dissimilis (turkey roundworm) may also migrate out of the intestine, through the portal system, and into the liver causing hepatic granulomas.
+Ascarids may migrate up the oviduct (via the cloaca) to become enshelled later within the egg (an aesthetic, but not a public health, problem, avoidable by careful egg-candling before the release of eggs to market).
+A dissimilis (turkey roundworm) may also migrate out of the intestine, through the portal system, and into the liver, causing hepatic granulomas.

 H gallinarum, a mild pathogen, in large numbers may cause thickening, inflammation, or nodulation in the cecal walls.
 Infection with H gallinarum has been associated with cecal and hepatic granulomas.
 Heterakis isolonche, highly pathogenic in pheasants, may cause 50% mortality.
 H gallinarum carries Histomonas meleagridis, the protozoan that causes histomoniasis (see Histomoniasis).

 C contorta in the mucosae of the crop and esophagus, and C obsignata in the wall of the small intestine, cause marked thickening and inflammation of the organs.
 Birds harboring large numbers of these threadlike worms become weak and emaciated and may die.